lucasconstantino/next-cache-tags/README.md

 ## Motivation & Background

-This library intends to simplify the adoption of a caching and active invalidation strategy meant for applications that have constant updates to non-personalized data (aka content).
+This library intends to simplify the adoption of a caching and active invalidation strategy meant for applications that have constant updates to non-personalized data/content.

 <details>
   <summary>Read more</summary>